biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `vsao`: Vertebrate Skeletal Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `vsao`.
+Identifiers for this prefix are given incorrectly in `vsao`.

 | external_xref                         |   usages_count | usages                                              |
 |---------------------------------------|----------------|-----------------------------------------------------|